xiaoyuxie-vico/PyDimension/README.md

 #          0    1.0000         0
 #          0         0    1.0000
 ```
-To simplify the basis vectors, the second column can substract the third column, and the third column can times 2.
+To simplify the basis vectors, the second column can substract the third column, and the second column can times 2.
 Then, we obtain the final basis vectors:

 $\boldsymbol{w_{b1}} = [0,1,0,0,1,0,0]^T,$